Mregussek/MAREngine-docs/references/classes-scripting/marenginepy.rst

 MAREnginePy
 ===========

-**MAREnginePy** is a embedded Python module that you can import and use along with MAREngine.
+**MAREnginePy** is an embedded Python module that you can import and use along with MAREngine.

 With this module you can modify entities :ref:`TransformComponent<class_TransformComponent>`, :ref:`ColorComponent<class_ColorComponent>`, :ref:`LightComponent<class_LightComponent>` and :ref:`CameraComponent<class_CameraComponent>` .

 I have embedded :ref:`MARMaths<3rdparty_marmaths>` library, components that are above and Entity with its Trampoline.
-About Trampoline you can read in
+You can read about Trampolineread in
 :ref:`pybind11<3rdparty_pybind11>` documentation.

 We have: